ansible/azure-testing/guide_azure.rst

 * AZURE_GROUP_BY_SECURITY_GROUP=yes
 * AZURE_GROUP_BY_TAG=yes

+Select hosts within specific resource groups by assigning a comma separated list to:

+* AZURE_RESOURCE_GROUPS=resource_group_a,resource_group_b

+Select hosts for specific tag key by assigning a comma separated list of tag keys to:

+* AZURE_TAGS=key1,key2,key3

+Or, select hosts for specific tag key:value pairs by assigning a comma separated list key:value pairs to:

+* AZURE_TAGS=key1:value1,key2:value2

+If you don't need the powerstate, you can improve performance by turning off powerstate fetching:

+* AZURE_INCLUDE_POWERSTATE=no

 A sample azure_rm_inventory.ini file is included along with the inventory script in contrib/inventory.
-An azure.ini file will contain the following:
+An .ini file will contain the following:

 .. code-block:: ini